Dead Space: Potential film adaptation

 In 2013, filmmaker John Carpenter stated he was interested in making a Dead Space film.
 EA also spoke of their plans in the same year to create a potential film series for the franchise.
+In 2023, Carpenter remarked how a film was in development, albeit with a different director than him.

 Reception

 The main series Dead Space games have been critically acclaimed.
 The first Dead Space in particular is often considered to be one of the greatest video games of all time, with its innovations in the survival horror genre highlighted.
 In an article on the series from 2018, Game Informer said the title stood out for its unique gameplay gimmicks and atmosphere compared to other video games of the time.
 Magazine Play, in a 2015 feature on the game's production, said that Dead Space distinguished itself by incorporating more action elements into established genre elements, and positively compared its atmosphere to BioShock from 2007 and Metro: Last Light from 2013.
 In a 2014 article concerning the series' later developments, Kotaku cited it as "one of the best horror games of the seventh generation of consoles".

 At release, Dead Space reached tenth place in North American game sales, compiled in November by the NPD Group.
 Recording sales of 193,000 units, it was the only new property from EA to enter the top ten rankings.
 In early analysis, low sales of the title were attributed to strong market competition at the time, though sales improved over time due to positive critical reception.
-By December 2018, the game had sold 421,000 units across all platforms, but was still considered a commercial disappointment when taking into account its extensive marketing costs.
+By December 2008, the game had sold 421,000 units across all platforms, but was still considered a commercial disappointment when taking into account its extensive marketing costs.
 Electronic Arts CEO John Riccitiello revealed that the company would have to lower its expected income for that fiscal year due to multiple commercial disappointments like Dead Space.
 In February 2009, Electronic Arts CFO Eric Brown confirmed that all versions of Dead Space had sold one million copies worldwide.